Until recently, the advice given to cancer patients during their treatment was to get plenty of rest.

 A step into the unknown

-Professor Newton, who has spent the past 15 years developing exercise medicine for the management of cancer, explained to the ABC science show Catalyst that having an exercise clinic in the same building as chemotherapy and radiotherapy suites was a world first.
+ECU's Professor Rob Newton, who has spent the past 15 years developing exercise medicine for the management of cancer, explained to the ABC science show Catalyst that having an exercise clinic in the same building as chemotherapy and radiotherapy suites was a world first.

 "It was a bit of a step into the unknown (for oncologists) because chemotherapy is a very difficult journey for the patient and we were proposing to have their patients exercise on top of that," he said.